jhusain/pushgenerator/README.md

 }
 ```

 The for..._on_ loop would allow any of the web's many push data streams to be consumed using the simple and familiar loop syntax.
-Here's an example that of an push generator function that generates an asynchronous stream of stock price deltas.
+Here's an example that of an push generator function that generates an Observable stream of stock price deltas.

 ```JavaScript
 function^^ getPriceSpikes(stockSymbol, threshold) {